 This afternoon, AT&T announced through their official Galaxy S4 support page that the device would begin receiving an update to Android 4.4 “Kit Kat” tomorrow.
 As of right now, the Sprint variant is the only other U.S. carrier-tied Galaxy S4 to receive Kit Kat, so this puts AT&T users in rare company. (more…)

 AT&T announced today that their variants of both the HTC One and LG G2 are ready to receive updates to Android 4.4 “Kit Kat.”
 The HTC One update was sort of expected, but I’d be lying if I said I was expecting the G2 to see the same joys this early.

-To check for the update, head into Settings>About phone>System updates.
+To check for the update on your HTC One, head into Settings>About phone>System updates.
 On the LG G2, head into Settings>General>About phone>Software update. (more…)

 HTC told us earlier in the day that they had received “technical approval” on the Android 4.4.2 “Kit Kat” update for both the T-Mobile and AT&T variants of their 2013 flagship, One.
 Within the last hour, the T-Mobile variant began receiving that update.

 If you own the HTC One on T-Mobile, head into Settings>System updates to try and pull it.

 The build number appears to be 4.19.531.10 and is 563MB in size, according to the screenshot above.